North American Debating Championship

 The North American Debating Championship is one of the two official university debate championships of North America.
 It is sanctioned by the national university debating associations in the United States and Canada, the American Parliamentary Debate Association and the Canadian University Society for Intercollegiate Debate.
 It has been held each winter on an alternating basis between the United States and Canada since 1992.
 The host university arranges all judging and is not allowed in the competition.
 The most frequent hosts have been the University of Toronto and McGill University, which have each hosted the championship three times.
 Bates College, Cornell University, Johns Hopkins University, and Queen's University have each hosted twice.
 This tournament, often abbreviated as NorthAms, is not to be confused with the North American Universities Debating Championship, abbreviated as NAUDC, which is hosted separately in the fall of each year as a British Parliamentary Style tournament.
 The two events are coordinated such that each is hosted by a different country, the United States or Canada, in a given year.

-The most recent iteration was held by the Odette School of Business in January 2025.
-The current North American champions are from the University of Chicago.
+The most recent iteration was held by Dartmouth College in January 2026.
+The current North American champions are from Stanford University.